 Prices aren’t cheap, and Ford’s residual values aren’t the strongest, but the brand’s willingness to offer huge discounts will more than make up for that, making this an affordable car overall.
 In the past, you would have had to choose an Econetic model to ensure the lowest running costs, but such is the pace of change that the majority of Fiesta models – petrol and diesel – have CO2 emissions of less than 100g/km.
 All of these have average economy of more than 60mpg, with the most frugal (the Econetic) managing to eke more than 85 miles from a gallon of diesel.
 All this equates to low tax rates for both private and company car drivers, while some of the safety features (see below) qualify for lower ratings with some insurers.

 We haven’t heard any horror stories from Fiesta buyers concerning common faults, and the car has performed well in customer satisfaction surveys and reliability studies.
-For example, Warranty Direct’s Reliability Index places the Fiesta near the top of the scale for dependability.
+For example, Warranty Direct’s Reliability Index places the Fiesta near the top of the scale for dependability, with Ford also performing very well as a brand overall.
 That sort of performance should provide buyers with plenty of confidence.

-The Fiesta received a maximum five-star rating in Euro NCAP crash tests, but the real headline-grabbers are the bits and pieces that are available on top of the seven airbags that come as standard on every model.
+The Fiesta received a maximum five-star rating in Euro NCAP crash tests, although that was back in 2012 when tests were less stringent than today.
+However, the real headline-grabbers are the bits and pieces that are available on top of the seven airbags that come as standard on every model.
 This includes Active City Stop – which helps drivers avoid low-speed collisions – and Emergency Assistance, which forms part of the SYNC system.
 Also available is MyKey, a system that allows several keys to operate the car, but with various settings (such as the car’s maximum speed, the volume of the stereo and so on) uniquely programmed to each key by the owner.
 This lets parents, for example, reduce the dangers faced by teenagers at the wheel.

 The Ford Fiesta is very well built and good to look at, so there’s no surprise it is consistently one of Britain’s best-selling cars.
 Throw in the fact that it’s also cheap to run and exceptionally good to drive, and the Fiesta should certainly be on any supermini buyer’s shortlist.